Copyright jim ferguson 2018

 when feeling fully at home in the drifting living room of time, Famous Seamus Publishing, London, 2018.

-A companion volume to 'For Eva'.
-Includes the sequences 'Strong Drink' and 'Travels in a Drifting Living Room on Sauchiehall Street, Glasgow' and the poems 'John Lennon's Elbow Transmits Text Messages to ma Brain' and 'Alex Harvey was our Guide'.
+As the companion volume to 'For Eva', this book covers poetry written over a period of 30 years.
+It includes the sequences 'Strong Drink' and 'Travels in a Drifting Living Room on Sauchiehall Street, Glasgow' and the poems 'John Lennon's Elbow Transmits Text Messages to ma Brain' and 'Alex Harvey was our Guide'.

 To purchase click here